National Academy of Visual Arts and Architecture: History

 In 1934, after a fundamental reform of the institution, it was received a new name again.
 Now it was the All-Ukrainian Institute of Arts and then the Kyiv State Art Institute.
 At this period the Institut returned to academic education methods.
 As a result, the priority was given to Panel painting.
 After World War II the institute has grown considerably.
 The departments of the graphics, political poster, monumental theatrical decorative art, and later - the department of technology and art conservation (cultural heritage) reopened again.
 The department of theory and history of art was founded.

 In 1992 by the Resolution of the Cabinet of Ministers of Ukraine the university returned to its original name - the All-Ukrainian Academy of Arts, and according to the decree of the Cabinet of Ministers of Ukraine dated March 17, 1998, it became The National Academy of Fine Arts and Architecture.

-By the decision of the State Accreditation Commission of Ukraine on July, 1997 Academy has IV accredited level, and on November, 1999 - certified.
+By the decision of the State Accreditation Commission of Ukraine in July 1997 Academy has IV accredited level, and in November 1999 - certified.